Warning: Mild spoilers about the first two episodes of season 7 of Game of Thrones ahead.

 Tilley also watched the Game of Thrones cast film a scene from the seventh season's second episode.
 It sounds like Daenarys (Emilia Clarke) makes it to Dragonstone, where she takes part in a "heated discussion" with Tyrion (Peter Dinklage), Theon (Alfie Allen), Yara (Gemma Whelan), Ellaria (Indira Varma), Missandei (Nathalie Emmanuel), and Lady Olenna Tyrell (Diana Rigg).
 Specifically, the conversation is about "the best way to pry King's Landing from Cersei Lannister's grip," according to the Sun.

-In addition to watching the scenes being filmed, Tilley also witnessed the Game of Thrones crew building "a massive dragon skull out of a Mack truck-sized piece of what looked like polystyrene foam."
+In addition to watching the scenes being filmed, Tilley also witnessed the Game of Thrones crew building "a massive dragon skull out of a Mack truck-sized piece of what looked like polystyrene."
 And apparently, the team was at work creating 40 skulls of different sizes.
 The Sun didn't reveal what the skulls will be used for — it sounds like Tilley himself didn't find that out on his trip — but it's definitely something to look out for in July.
 Check out his full behind-the-scenes report over at The Toronto Sun.